 - emphasize Swahili's ongoing commitment to each artisan's or group's success

-Swahili augments yearly visits in a variety of ways.
+Swahili supplements yearly visits in a variety of ways.

-- Cooperative arrangements with development organizations like the Peace Corps, Aid to Artisans and the West African Trade Hub allow Swahili to check in with working artisans year-round.
+- Cooperative arrangements with in-country development organizations and NGOs allow us to check in with working artisans year-round.

-- Digital communication allows Swahili to communicate important information in a timely fashion.
-All producers and group representatives are required to maintain access to email, fax and phone.
+- Digital communication allows us to communicate important information in a timely fashion.
+Email, What'sApp and Skype bring us closer together at all times.

-- Online ordering systems viewed and edited by U.S. staff and African producers significantly reduce errors and keep producers educated on the status of payments and shipment deadlines.
+- Cooperative online ordering systems viewed and edited by U.S. staff and African producers significantly reduce errors, and keep producers educated about the status of payments and shipment deadlines.